peshay/tpm/README.md

 #### Functions that get data from TeamPasswordManager
 ##### getData(TYPE, SEARCHSTRING='')

-Connect to TPM and returns found Entries in a dictionary.
+*Connect to TPM and returns found Entries in a dictionary.*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

-SEARCHSTRING - optional, will return only values that are matching the SEARCHSTRING.
+**SEARCHSTRING** - optional, will return only values that are matching the SEARCHSTRING.

 ##### getArchived(TYPE)

-Return all archived entries from 'passwords' or 'projects'
+*Return all archived entries from 'passwords' or 'projects'*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

 ##### getFavorite(TYPE)

-Return all favorite entries from 'passwords' or 'projects'
+*Return all favorite entries from 'passwords' or 'projects'*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

 ##### getSecurity(TYPE, ID)

-List Users that have Access to a specific entry by ID.
+*List Users that have Access to a specific entry by ID.*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

-ID - ID from the Entry you want to get the Users that have Access.
+**ID** - ID from the Entry you want to get the Users that have Access.

 #### Functions that create data to TeamPasswordManager
 ##### postData(TYPE, DATA)

+*Create a new entry in TeamPasswordManager.*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

-DATA - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.
+**DATA** - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.

 #### Functions that update data to TeamPasswordManager
 ##### putData(TYPE, ID, DATA)

-Update an entry in TPM.
+*Update an entry in TPM.*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

-ID - ID from the Entry you want to update.
+**ID** - ID from the Entry you want to update.

-DATA - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.
+**DATA** - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.

 ##### putSecurity(TYPE, ID, DATA)

-Update Security Access for an entry.
+*Update Security Access for an entry.*

-TYPE - Accepts 'passwords' or 'projects'.
+**TYPE** - Accepts 'passwords' or 'projects'.

-ID - ID from the Entry you want to update.
+**ID** - ID from the Entry you want to update.

-DATA - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.
+**DATA** - Takes an dictionary, translate it to JSON and post it to the API, if fields are wrong, the API will complain.

 ##### putCustomFields(ID, DATA)

+*Update custom field labels for an entry.*

-ID - ID from the entry you want to delete.
+**ID** - ID from the entry you want to delete.

-DATA - A dictionary that defines the custom fields e.g.:
+**DATA** - A dictionary that defines the custom fields e.g.:
 ```python
 DATA = {'custom_label1': 'IP',
         'custom_type1': 'text',